chsafouane/MLOps_specialization/Course1_Intro_to_ML_in_production/Week 1/C1W1_reference_hidden_technical_debt_in_ML.md

 - **Direct feedback loops**: A model influences the selection of its own future training (when online training or retraining on live data).
 This happens for example when the model impacts the behavior of customer (e.g: recommendation systems).
 Solution: Using randomization or isolating parts of data from being influenced by a given model.
 - **Hidden feedback loops**: Two systems impact each other, a change in one system leads to a change in a second one even if the two are somehow independent.
 Two stock market prediction models by two different companies, in case there is an improvement to one of them or a bug, it influences the bidding behavior of the other.

+## ML-system anti-patterns

+**Glue code**: Much of the code surrounding the usage of open-source ML packages is there just to glue the rest of the system to the open-source package that is used.
+This glue-code is very solution dependent.
+This pattern should be avoided.
+Solution: Create a clean native solution or wrap the package into a common API.

+**Pipeline jungles**: A special case of glue code, the code for preparing data often becomes a jungle of joins, sampling steps, intermediate outputs.
+Managing these pipelines is costly.
+Solution: Have engineers and researchers work on the project hand in hand.

+**Dead experimental codepaths**: Avoid having many codepaths in your code, opt for low cyclomatic complexity and remove any unused codepaths.
+This should help avoiding errors and eases the task of backward compatibility.

+**Abstraction debt**: Lack of abstractions/right interfaces in the ML community; what is the right interface to describe a stream of data a model, a prediction?

+**Common smells**:

+- ***Multiple-Language smell***: tempting but costly (difficulty of maintenance + transferring ownership)
+- ***Prototype smell***: Prototyping environment has its own costs and if it tends to be used as production environment, that is an indicator that the production environment is brittle + results found at small scale don't always reflect the reality at full scale.
+Don't use the two environments interchangeably.

+## Configuration debt

+A messy configuration is hard to maintain and error-prone.
+A good configuration should be easy to read (visually) and modify, hard to make manual errors, possible to detect redundant settings and should undergo a full code-review and be check into a repo.

+## Dealing with changes in the external world

+As the external world is not stable, models need to be updated/changed.

+**Fixed thresholds in dynamic systems:** thresholds that are selected during the training phase are often manually set.
+If need to change => brittle and time-consuming.
+Better learn the thresholds (as an additional hyper-parameter)

+**Monitoring and testing**: